BryantD/letterboxd-feed-wp/README.md

 ![Sample weekly post (post view)](images/weekly-post-02.png)

+If you use `writeweeks` in conjunction with the `-start-date` or `--end-date` option, the dates will be adjusted to end of week boundaries instead of creating a partial week post.

 `addspoilers`: adds a spoiler column to a Letterboxd CSV export.
 By default, this option will look for a file named `reviews.csv`, but you can specify another file with the `--csv` option.
 It writes to stdout.